-Sentences like JW seem analytic, true in virtue of the conceptual containments of their parts.
+Sentences like AW and SC seem analytic, true in virtue of the conceptual containments of their parts.
 Yet, they are not of simple subject-predicate form.

 The concept of 'walking with those with whom one strolls' is not contained in the concept 'John'.
-Again, I won't pursue this worry about Kant's account of analyticity; I just wanted to point it out.